Ride-or-die chick: Within celebrity culture

-This term is sometimes used to describe the lives and decisions of women in the hip hop community.
-In their interview with Tashera Simmons following the announcement of her divorce from DMX, "Essence" magazine referred to her as "having a reputation for being the ultimate ride or die chick," citing Simmons' support of DMX despite his jail time, drug use, and infidelity.
-Lil' Kim was also called a "ride-or-die chick" after she was sent to jail for perjury after lying to a jury about her manager's involvement in a shootout that included several rappers.
+The term ride-or-die chick is sometimes used to describe the lives and decisions of women in the hip-hop community.
+In its interview with Tashera Simmons following the announcement of her divorce from rapper DMX, Essence magazine referred to her as "having a reputation for being the ultimate ride or die chick", citing Simmons' support of DMX despite his jail time, drug use, and infidelity.
+Rapper Lil' Kim was also called a "ride-or-die chick" after she was sent to jail for perjury, after lying to a jury about her manager's involvement in a shootout that included several rappers.

-Yet, the term "ride and die chick" does not always imply drama and danger.
-For example, Gabrielle Union was described as a "ride-or-die chick" for her public and vehement defense of her husband Dwyane Wade after sharp criticism by basketball player/analyst Charles Barkley.
+The term ride or die chick does not always imply drama and danger.
+For example, actress Gabrielle Union was described as a "ride-or-die chick" for her public and vehement defense of her husband, basketball player Dwyane Wade, after sharp criticism by basketball player/analyst Charles Barkley.

-The term "Ride or die" may even be used for any heterosexual commitment, such as in the Philadelphia Tribunes statement that Beyoncé and Jay-Z were "ride and die" after renewing their wedding vows.
+The term ride or die may even be used for any commitment, such as in the Philadelphia Tribunes statement that singer Beyoncé and rapper Jay-Z were "ride and die" after renewing their wedding vows.

 Outside of celebrity culture

 The term is frequently and negatively used outside of celebrity culture.
-Blogs targeting young black members of the "hip hop generation" as their demographic, such as Hello Beautiful, Hall of the Black Dragon, and Urbanbellemag.com, have all published articles that advise women to be wary of attempting to be a "ride-or-die chick" at the expense of their own happiness and health.
-Such articles support the notion that women should have boundaries in their romantic relationships and dismiss the idea of limitless loyalty as either unrealistic myth, or one that facilitating abuse and disrespect.
+Blogs targeting young Black members of the "hip-hop generation" as their demographic—such as Hello Beautiful, Hall of the Black Dragon, and Urbanbellemag.com—have all published articles that advise women to be wary of attempting to be a ride-or-die chick at the expense of their own happiness and health.
+Such articles support the notion that women should have boundaries in their romantic relationships; these articles dismiss the idea of limitless loyalty as either an unrealistic myth or a dynamic that facilitates abuse and disrespect.